Weather forecasts and field observations are reliable

 The snowpack is poorly bonded on most steep slopes*.

-Triggering is likely even from low additional loads on many steep slopes.
-In some cases, numerous medium-sized and often large-sized natural avalanches can be expected.
+Triggering is likely, even from low additional loads**, on many steep slopes*.
+In some cases, numerous large and often very large natural avalanches can be expected.

 Partially unfavourable conditions.Experience in the assessment of avalanche danger is required.
 Steep slopes of indicated aspects and altitude zones should be avoided if possible